cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 end;
 ```

 Multiple comma-separated expressions can be listed after each `when` keyword.
 It is also possible to use range expressions, and even mix them with normal expression like this:

 ```
-text = case number
+var text = case number
     when 0, 1, 2**3 ..
 2**5, 42, -115 then
         "A number I like";
     when 10**5 ..
 10**9 then